Pentagon approves using military bases to quarantine 1,000

 The viral outbreak began in China, where the death toll rose to 259 on Saturday.
-More than 11,900 people have been infected globally, the vast majority of them on the Chinese mainland.
+More than 11,900 people have been infected with the coronavirus globally, the vast majority of them on the Chinese mainland.

 Those returning from Hubei province, the center of the outbreak, will be subject to up to 14 days of mandatory quarantine.